Active Sussex Statement of Intent

 For more information please contact:

 Anthony manages stakeholder relations and takes an insight led focus on inactive populations.
-He acts as the lead for Workforce, National Governing Bodies, Insight and Equality.
-He is also the Lead Safeguarding Officer for Active Sussex.
+He acts as the lead for West Sussex, Workforce, Insight and Equality.
+He is also the Deputy Safeguarding Lead Officer for Active Sussex.